onap/policy-parent/docs/clamp/pre-migration-release-notes.rst

 **Bug Fixes**

-	- The full list of implemented user stories and epics is available on `El Alto CLAMP user stories done <https://wiki.onap.org/display/DW/El+Alto+CLAMP+user+stories+done>`_
-	  This includes the list of bugs that were fixed during the course of this release.
+	- The full list of implemented user stories and epics is available This includes the list of bugs that were fixed during the course of this release.

 **Known Issues**